-Announcing Indu Balachandran as an Associate Practitioner
+Announcing Indu Balachandran as a Level 1 Associate Practitioner

 Social Value International are proud to announce Indu Balachandran as an Associate Practitioner!